andersardo/gramps_Treemerge/README.md

 Matches can be grouped in 3 categories 'certain match', 'maybe', 'certain nomatch' where only 'maybe' needs to be inspected manually.

-A 'certain match' would be where a SVM calculated probability is above 90 - 95 % of being an exact match.
+A 'certain match' would be where a calculated probability is above 90 - 95 % of being an exact match.

-SVM categorisation is based on 'feature vectors' where features usually range from -1 (complete miss-match) to 1 (complete match).
+Categorisation is based on 'feature vectors' where features usually range from -1 (complete miss-match) to 1 (complete match).
 Features used are:
   * _score_, How good a hit from the free-text database is
   * _personSim_, Similarity of persons based on name and event-date comparisons